 Tesla Powerwall 2 Australia Release Date

-24.08.17 Update: you can get a Tesla Powerwall 2 in Australia from a number of different vendors.
+Tesla Powerwall 2 Australia 2018 update: you can get a Powerwall 2 in Australia from a number of different vendors.
+It depends on which state you’re in – they’re still in hot demand and there are a few states where they’re a bit difficult to come by.
 If you’re interested in the different energy storage options available to you, please check our solar battery comparison articles (or simply scroll down this article to learn more) – there’s plenty to read up on!

 Also have a look at the case study on Gizmodo of a Melbourne man who says the Powerwall 2 will drop his power bill to $0.

 According to the Tesla website, there is a ‘May 2017’ install date for Australia.
 Please note that this has changed a few times already and Tesla have moved the goalposts in other ways, such as removing the DC version of the Powerwall 2, so don’t bet the house on it.
 But we think Q2 2017 will see some Powerwalls in Australian houses!
 Watch this space and we’ll be reporting as soon as the first Powerwall 2’s start appearing in Australian homes.

 You can use the search function on the Tesla website to locate Australian stores, galleries, and service centers – just click here!

 One 14kWh Powerwall battery is priced at $8,000 AUD.
 Two will cost you $16,000 AUD, and so on.
 According to the official Tesla site the ‘supporting hardware’ comes to $750 – and if you buy multiple Powerwalls you will only have to pay this $750 once.
 Please note this price excludes retailer/distributor connection charges which apply in some parts of Australia (more detailed information about this soon).
 It also excludes installation, which ranges from $1,150 to $2,900 plus permit fees, as per Tesla’s site.